As the Highway Authority for Devon, the County Council is responsible for 3,200 miles (4,960km) of public rights of way.

 - Horse riding in the Blackdown Hills - circular routes

 - Walk4Life is a free walking website created by Walk England, encouraging people to improve their health by walking more often.
-To find out more, and to find a walk near you, see our Walk4Life webpage.

 Find out more